 In the healthcare environment it is difficult to make overtime requirements predictable, but hospitals work hard to give as much notice of overtime as possible and to give employees a say in how it's assigned.
 Given the extremely competitive labor market, the employer who is most successful at minimizing disruptive and mandatory overtime will become the employer of choice.
 But eliminating hospitals' limited use of mandatory overtime during this serious and worsening staffing shortage would be inappropriate and dangerous.

-Thank you.
+Thank you for your consideration of our position.